 A proactive lawyer will anticipate these defenses from the very beginning.
 They will gather evidence to prove you were lawfully on the property and did nothing to provoke the attack.
 This could include witness statements, photos of the scene, and your own testimony about what happened.
 By building a case that directly counters these common defenses, your attorney can position you for a much stronger negotiation or, if necessary, a successful outcome in court.

-How a Lawyer Helps Your Case
+How a Lawyer Can Strengthen Your Case

 After a dog bite, managing a legal claim is the last thing you should worry about.
 A personal injury lawyer does more than file paperwork; they become your advocate, handling the complexities of your case so you can focus on healing.
 From building a strong claim to facing insurance companies, their expertise is essential.